Ototoxic Hearing Loss: What You Need to Know

 How Can Medication Cause Ototoxicity?

-The mechanisms through which ototoxic medicine hurts the ear are not exactly clear.
-Some drugs are believed to cause damage to the sensory cells inside the inner ear which are used for hearing and balance, or the auditory nerve which carries information to the brain.
+The mechanisms through which ototoxic medicine hurts the ear are not fully understood.
+Some drugs damage sensory cells in the inner ear, which control hearing and balance, while others affect the auditory nerve, which transmits sound signals to the brain.

 Which Medications Can Be Ototoxic?